+Undertaking a psychology degree at Surrey opens doors to an extensive range of careers.
 A psychology degree demonstrates strong analytical and communication skills, which makes psychology graduates highly sought after by employers.
 Whichever area of psychology you are interested in, the University of Surrey offers a wide range of fascinating modules to help you pursue your passion for psychology and explore what makes us who we are, how our minds work, and what influences our behaviour.

-I would say that I started my placement as an undergraduate student and ended it as a psychologist.
-It has helped me grow as a person and as a professional. - Suzanne van Even, BSc Psychology
+"I would say that I started my placement as an undergraduate student and ended it as a psychologist.
+It has helped me grow as a person and as a professional."

 Careers with a psychology degree